chrisociepa/allamo/README.md

   <img src="./assets/allamo_logo.jpg" width=512>
 </p>

-This repository is intended as a simple, hackable and fast implementation for training/finetuning/inference LLaMA-based models.
+This repository is intended as a simple, hackable and fast implementation for training/finetuning/inference LLMs.

 If you're interested in seeing how we trained a 1B model for the Polish language using a single RTX 4090, with 60B tokens over 44 days, check out our [blog](https://azurro.pl/apt3-1b-base-en/).